Make your codebase agent ready

 └── ...

-AGENTS.md acts as the central index:
+Your AGENTS.md becomes the central hub:

 - Mandatory instructions at the top